 By Train: There are ten services per day from Madrid’s Atocha Railway Station to Toledo.
 The fast AV Media Distancia Train take just 35 minutes.
 (Check latest timetables at www.renfe.es).
 Toledo’s quaint old train station is a 20 minute walk to the historic centre so get on the number 5 or 6 bus to Plaza de Zocódover if you don’t fancy the hike.

 Coach Trips: Many visitors to Madrid prefer to avoid the hassle of public transport and prefer to take one of the many scheduled coach trips which operate to Toledo.
 It’s also an option to hire your own driver and tour guide.

-Main Things to See in Toledo
+Toledo Tourist Attractions – Main Things to See

 The essential sights of the city include the stunning Cathedral, the Alcazár (Fortress), two Synagogues and the Iglesia de Santo Tomé where you can see El Greco’s greatest masterpiece.
 More of his works appear in buildings all over the city.
 If you are staying at or near the Toledo Parador you get a stunning panoramic view of the city’s main sights which isn’t possible from within the tiny streets of the historical centre.